Independent Science Panel

 The Gladstone Healthy Harbour Partnership (GHHP) is informed by open, transparent and independent peer-reviewed science, through an Independent Science Panel (ISP).

 The Chair of the Independent Science Panel is responsible for championing the integrated and collaborative approach to research and monitoring.
 The Chair is an ex-offico member of the GHHP Management Committee and will work with the GHHP to convene the Independent Science Panel.
-The Independent Science Panel is supported by a Science Convenor and two Science Project Coordinators.
+The Independent Science Panel is supported by two Science Project Officers.

 The role of the ISP is to provide independent scientific advice on the piloting and system testing of the GHHP endorsed Gladstone Harbour Report Card.
 This includes: